github/docs/content/codespaces/getting-started/deep-dive.md

 ## Committing and pushing your changes

-Git is available by default in your codespace and so you can rely on your existing Git workflow.
+Git is installed by default in your codespace and so you can rely on your existing Git workflow.
 You can work with Git in your codespace either via the Terminal or by using the source control features of {% data variables.product.prodname_vscode_shortname %} or JetBrains.
-For more information, see "[Using source control in your codespace](/codespaces/developing-in-codespaces/using-source-control-in-your-codespace)"

-You can create a codespace from any branch, commit, or pull request in your project, or you can switch to a new or existing branch from within your active codespace.
+If you're working with an existing repository, you can create a codespace from any branch, commit, or pull request in the repository, or you can switch to a new or existing branch from within your active codespace.
 Because {% data variables.product.prodname_github_codespaces %} is designed to be ephemeral, you can use it as an isolated environment to experiment, check a teammate's pull request, or fix merge conflicts.

+If you're working in a codespace created from a template, Git will be installed by default, but you will need to publish your codespace to a remote repository to persist your work and to share it with others.
+If you start from {% data variables.product.company_short %}'s blank template, you will first need to initialize your workspace as a Git repository (for example by entering `git init`) to start using source control within the codespace.

+For more information, see "[Using source control in your codespace](/codespaces/developing-in-codespaces/using-source-control-in-your-codespace)."

 {% note %}